Hoover Dam transformer explodes; no one hurt

 Hoover Dam transformer explodes; no one hurtShow all 5

+No one was hurt in the explosion near the base of the dam, an engineering marvel on the Colorado River that straddles the border of Arizona and Nevada.
+Electricity produced at Hoover Dam continued flowing to the 8 million people in Arizona, Nevada and Southern California who rely on it, the Western Area Power Administration said.

+The cause of the fire was under investigation and officials were working to determine the extent of damage to the transformer, one of 15 at the complex that control the voltages for power sent to customers.

-“There is no risk to the power grid,” according to Jacklynn L. Gould, the federal Bureau of Reclamation's regional director for the Lower Colorado Region.
-The fire ignited around 10 a.m. and was out within a half-hour, she said.
+“There is no risk to the power grid,” said Jacklynn Gould, a regional director for the U.S. Bureau of Reclamation.

-Hoover Dam, located on the Nevada-Arizona border about 25 miles (40 kilometers) southeast of Las Vegas, is a popular tourist destination and some of the visitors captured the scene on video and quickly shared it on social media.
+The fire ignited around 10 a.m. and was out within a half-hour, Gould said in a statement.
+It captured the attention of tourists who said they heard an alarm sound and felt the ground rumble beneath them.

 William Herro, 13, of San Francisco, was on a viewing bridge with his parents when he saw the explosion and then heard a “big boom.”

 “A ton of black smoke just exploded in the air.
-It looked almost like a mushroom and then a fire followed,” said Herro, who posted cellphone video of it on TikTok.
+It looked almost like a mushroom and then a fire followed,” Herro said.
 “I was really surprised and I started filming.”

-The postings showed the explosion occurred at a building slightly downstream from the base of the dam.
-The complex is in the Black Canyon of the Colorado River.
+The explosion occurred on the apron of a building housing turbines that is slightly downstream from the base of the dam, about 25 miles (40 kilometers) southeast of Las Vegas.
+Hoover Dam is one of the tallest concrete dams in the U.S. at 726 feet (221 meters).

-The cause of the fire is under investigation and it's not clear how extensive the damage was to the transformer.

-According to the Bureau of Reclamation, the dam is the second-tallest in the U.S. at 726 feet (221 meters).
 Each of its 17 generators can supply electricity to 100,000 households.

-As many as 20,000 vehicles a day drive across the wide top of the dam, which is a National Historic Landmark.
+As many as 20,000 vehicles a day drive across the wide top of the dam, which is a National Historic Landmark and is seen in films including “Transformers” and “Fools Rush In."
+Most motorists traveling between Arizona and Nevada use a bypass bridge high above the dam that opened in 2010.

+The Bureau of Reclamation owns and operates the dam, powerhouses and turbines.
+The power produced at the site is transferred to a substation where it's marketed through the Western Area Power Administration.

+Hoover Dam is considered a baseload source of power, meaning it can respond quickly to the need for additional power on the grid or dial back supply.

 Register for free to continue reading